Intergalactic-Mining/Uranus/README.md

 | AMD Zen 2 processors | zen2 |
 | AMD Zen 3 processors | zen3 |

+## Notes
-Older Intel/AMD processors and ARM processors are not supported for now.
+1. Older Intel/AMD processors, and ARM processors are not supported for now.
+2. The reported hashrate is inclusive of the dev fee.
+To calculate the effective hashrate, multiply the reported hashrate by `1 - dev fee in decimal`.